TangeniThePyGuru/meetup-api/readme.md

 ## Step 9 restful API Testing Using Postman
-- HTTP Methods that correspond to methods in your controllers delete, put
+- HTTP Methods that correspond to methods in your controllers delete, put, post and get

-get - http://{-your domain-}/api/todos
+- get - http://{-your domain-}/api/todos
-get - http://{-your domain-}/api/todos/1
+- get - http://{-your domain-}/api/todos/1
-post - http://{-your domain-}/api/todos - pass it some body data -> json format
+- post - http://{-your domain-}/api/todos - pass it some body data -> json format
-delete - http://{-your domain-}/api/todos/1
+- delete - http://{-your domain-}/api/todos/1

-get - http://{-your domain-}/api/users
+- get - http://{-your domain-}/api/users
-get - http://{-your domain-}/api/users/1
+- get - http://{-your domain-}/api/users/1
-post - http://{-your domain-}/api/todos - pass it some body data -> json format
+- post - http://{-your domain-}/api/todos - pass it some body data -> json format
-delete - http://{-your domain-}/api/users/1
+- delete - http://{-your domain-}/api/users/1